 It’s dinner time, the wind is blowing outside and then suddenly it’s dark.
 The power is out and your pot roast is in the oven with 20 minutes to go.
 Don’t panic!
 You have a 7500-watt generator to keep the oven going, the hot water flowing and the heat on during this unexpected power outage.

-A 7500-watt generator is a great size for most homeowners.
-With a 7500-watt generator, you can power up most household appliances including your refrigerator, hot water heater, well pump, freezer, light, and oven.
-A 7500- watt generator will get you through your next power outage in comfort.
+A 7500 watt generator is a great size for most homeowners.
+With a 7500-watt generator, you can power up most household appliances including your refrigerator, hot water heater, well pump, freezer, light, and oven, depending on the units you have.
+In this article we will show you how to calculate exactly what a 7,500 watt generator will run in your situation.

 Choosing a Generator